-Advisor: Ms. Brown and Ms. Parker Meetings: Room 148, A/E week
+Advisor: Ms. Brown and Ms. Parker

 Students interested in competing in the Fairfield County Math League.
 Math meets are the first Wed. of each month and students compete in up to three different tests against other FC schools.
 Math team competes in 6 matches at Wilton High School against many other schools in Fairfield county.
 We practice during activity period (A week) and after school.
 Each student competes in three rounds, solving three problems in each round without a calculator in ten minutes.
 The topics range from arithmetic to advanced trigonometry.
 Any student who loves math, enjoys competition and/or just want to have fun with friends should join the team.